tgenman/STEM_vault/notes/math/algebra/linal/Symmetric matrix.md

 TARGET DECK: math::linal
 START
 math_complex
-TITLE: Properties of Symmetric matrix
+FRONT: Properties of Symmetric matrix
-DESCRIPTION:
+BACK:
 - only [[Square matrix]] can be symmetric.
 - The sum of symmetric matrices $A, B \in \mathbb{R}^{n \times n}$ is always symmetric.
 FORMULA: